Bolton Priory: 20th century

+21st century

 The 21st century saw a number of formidable challenges.
 Since well before the beginning of the century the church as a whole was having to face the problem of global climate change.
 In 2019, after much research, Bolton Priory embraced the challenge by moving away from fossil fuel (Liquid Petroleum Gas LPG) and installing under-pew electric heating from a renewable energy source.
 Between 2019 and 2025, the Priory made considerable strides forward in reducing its carbon footprint and became the 67th Church in England and Wales to become a Gold Eco Church for the high standards achieved.
 Another formidable challenge was the global pandemic COVID-19.
 The pandemic struck at the end of 2019 and Bolton Priory closed its doors in March 2020.
 The Church remained closed for much of the next two years although the Tower remained open for prayer and the lighting of votive candles.
 During the COVID-19 pandemic the church produced audio on-line services so that the parish could continue its worship on-line and, following the end of the pandemic, WI-FI was introduced allowing services to be streamed across the world.
 Worshippers have come from as far afield as South Africa, Singapore, Switzerland and South America.
 The gradual decline in the use of cash, particularly among young people, saw the introduction of digital collection plates and donation portals.
 Finally, the meteoric rise in the use of Artificial Intelligence (AI) was also evidenced at Bolton Priory by the first AI generated sermon being delivered on 12 January 2025 (Baptism of Christ).